 Imitation vanilla is made from paper manufacturing byproducts treated with chemicals.
 Its flavor is one-dimensional and often has a harsh finish.

 In the grocery store, labeling terms can be confusing.
-Here's how to translate:
+Here's

 • "Vanilla ice cream" must contain vanilla beans and/or genuine extract.